JayWu0512/FinScope3D/README.md

    Handles database queries and structured analysis using:
    - SQLite
    - OpenAI for semantic understanding
    - ChromaDB for vector search
+   - **Neo4j for graph-based entity linking**

 3. **📚 Unstructured Data**
    Retrieves insights from financial transcripts and news using: